The Great Adventure of Horus, Prince of the Sun: Home video

 On December 23, 2014, Discotek Media released the film as Horus, Prince of the Sun on DVD for Northern America.
 This release features a new English-language subtitle translation (which is more complete and more accurate than the subtitles on the Optimum release, except that they refer to the title character as "Horus"), two audio commentaries, video interviews with Isao Takahata and Yoichi Kotabe, four written essays, production galleries, and the 1968 trailer with new subtitles.
 It is stated to be locked to region 1 on its packaging and Discotek's website, but was discovered to be compatible with all regions.
 This is the first U.S. release of the movie in its original Japanese version, and the first release of its English dub on disc.
 Unlike the Optimum DVD release, it has not been converted to 50 Hz, so does not suffer from ghosting.

 On January 21, 2015, the upscaled Blu-ray Disc edition of the movie was included in Walt Disney Studios Japan's The Complete Works of Isao Takahata boxset, which contains ten of the director's films.
 This version is identical to Toei's standalone BD release.

 On March 28, 2017, Discotek Media released the film as Horus, Prince of the Sun on Blu-ray Disc for Northern America.
 This release includes the original Japanese audio and the AIP English dub as well as commentaries, interviews and trailers and is locked to region A.

 The AIP library was eventually purchased by Metro-Goldwyn-Mayer, which had aired the film as Little Norse Prince on U.S. television.
-MGM licensed out the uncut English dub made for Little Norse Prince as an audio option on the Discotek Media DVD and BD releases, and the AIP version has been available on many video streaming websites in Northern America including Hulu, Netflix, and Amazon Video as of 2015.
+MGM licensed out the uncut English dub made for Little Norse Prince as an audio option on the Discotek Media DVD and BD releases, and the AIP version has been available on many video streaming websites in North America including Hulu, Netflix, and Amazon Prime Video as of 2015.